joshuamschultz/enterprise-ai-resources/enterprise-ai-tools.md

 **⚡ What:** Cost-effective log aggregation inspired by Prometheus

 **🎯 Use When:**
-- Need cost-effective log aggregation at massive scale
+- Cost-effective log aggregation at massive scale
 - Familiar with Prometheus (uses same labels/service discovery)
 - Kubernetes logs with OpenTelemetry/Grafana Alloy
-- Want horizontal scalability with low-cost object storage
+- Horizontal scalability with low-cost object storage

 **💪 Why:**
 - Only indexes metadata (labels), not log contents → huge cost savings